by Alex Friedmann*

 In an ironic twist of fate, a former Chicago police detective accused of acts of brutality against suspects in police custody has been cited for using similar tactics at the U.S. military prison in Guantanamo Bay, Cuba.
 According to the London-based Guardian newspaper, former detective Richard Zuley stands accused by multiple victims of beatings and abuse in his Chicago police work as well as wrongful convictions – leading to comparisons with disgraced former Chicago police detective Jon Burge.
 [See: PLN, Oct.
 2015, p.60; Oct.
 2004, p.1].

 In 1990, Lathierial Boyd, a young black Chicago businessman, was arrested by Zuley and accused of murder.
 After searching his upscale home, Zuley allegedly told Boyd “no nigger is supposed to live like this.”
 Boyd was wrongfully convicted of homicide in October 1990 despite having an alibi, and served 23 years in Illinois prisons before being exonerated and released.
 Zuley was accused of concealing exculpatory evidence in the case.

 Other defendants in Chicago, mostly poor and black, told of being shackled to police station walls by Zuley until they gave confessions, whether they were guilty or not.
-One defendant, Anthony Garrett, said Zuley beat a confession out of him; others claimed the ...
+One defendant, Anthony Garrett, said Zuley beat a confession out of him; others ...